What is computer assisted navigation?

 How does this procedure work?

 The position of individual bones is tracked in 3D space with real time infra-red wave communication.
 The surgeon is able to make exact individualised cuts in bones and position the prosthesis in the desired position to the last degree.
 Any adjustment needed is done during the surgery as opposed to conventional surgery when the objective measurements are on post op evaluation.

 What is most beneficial is the cuts are individualised catering to specific anatomy and needs of each individual patient.
 The surgeon can measure exactly how much difference they are making to the leg alignment angles which is of paramount importance in high tibial osteotomy as the operation is based on realignment of the leg.

 What will happen during my consultation?

-When you meet with your consultant surgeon they'll ensure that you have the opportunity to ask any questions you may have about your high tibial osteotomy, they'll discuss with you what'll happen before, during and after the procedure and any pain you might have.
+Meeting with your consultant surgeon will ensure that you have the opportunity to ask any questions you may have about your high tibial osteotomy.
+They will discuss with you what will happen before, during and after the procedure and any pain you might have.
 Take this time with your consultant surgeon to ensure your mind is put at rest.